-The Falaise pocket comprised the area between Trun, Argentan, Vimoutiers and Chambois.
-Allied troops had made only slow progress in Normandy through most of June and July, but General Omar N. Bradley’s US 12th Army Group started to make rapid progress at the beginning of August in and after 'Cobra', and by August 4 the German forces facing the 12th Army Group had largely collapsed.
+The Falaise pocket had comprised the area between Trun, Argentan, Vimoutiers and Chambois.
+Allied troops had made only slow progress in Normandy through most of June and July, but Lieutenant General Omar N. Bradley’s US 12th Army Group started to make rapid progress at the beginning of August during and after its 'Cobra' breakthrough at St Lô and Avranches, and by 4 August the German forces facing the 12th Army Group had largely collapsed.
 The Germans launched their 'Lüttich' counter-offensive on 7 August at Mortain as a last-ditch attempt to check the Allied breakthrough by cutting off Lieutenant General George S. Patton’s US 3rd Army.
 With the aid of air support and advance warning from 'Ultra' sources, the German effort had been repelled by the evening, and Patton’s forces had retaken Mortain.

-To the north, Montgomery launched a new offensive to the south of Caen at the same time, when the Canadians and the Poles of Generał brygady Stanislaw Maczek’s Polish 1st Armoured Division launched the 'Totalize' drive to the south in the direction of Falaise on 9 August.
+Farther to the north, Montgomery launched a new offensive to the south of Caen at the same time, when the Canadians and the Polish 1st Armoured Division launched the 'Totalize' drive to the south in the direction of Falaise on 9 August.
 Although under constant and heavy air attack by day, the German forces were still able to cause serious damage, and they also put up fierce resistance against Major General C. Foulkes’s Canadian 2nd Division in the wooded area to the north of Falaise on 16 August.
 Falaise was finally taken on the following day.

 Major General G. Kitching’s Canadian 4th Armoured Division occupied Trun on 18 August, and on the following day took the village of St Lambert sur Dives from the Germans and linked with the Americans at Chambois, digging in on a line from Falaise through Trun to Chambois, and fighting hard against the fleeing Germans.
 The South Alberta Regiment and elements of The Argyll and Sutherland Highlanders of Canada fought a vicious battle at St Lambert sur Dives, where a small force numbering less than 200 Canadians killed, captured and wounded around 3,000 Germans during the battle.